-The chemical imazaquin (Image) can be used to control both yellow and purple nutsedge in bermudagrass, centipedegrass, St. Augustine grass, and zoysiagrass but not in fescue lawns.
+The chemical imazaquin (click for sources) can be used to control both yellow and purple nutsedge in bermudagrass, centipedegrass, St. Augustine grass, and zoysiagrass but not in fescue lawns.
 If you have one of the permissible lawn grasses, you can spray imazaquin on the affected spot and then water it in.

-Nutsedge control can also be gotten with halosulfuron (Sedgehammer, Manage) but I rarely see it for sale in retail stores.
-(It is available from Internet companies.)
+Nutsedge control can also be gotten with halosulfuron (click for sources) but I rarely see it for sale in retail stores.
 Be sure to irrigate after application.

-A new product in 2011 is sulfentrazone ( Ortho Nutsedge Killer for Lawns).
+A new product is sulfentrazone (click for sources).
 This controls both nutsedges.
 Research suggests you’ll get best control with split applications 30 days apart.